 The Spanish flu often gets overshadowed by its more popular counterparts like Ebola and the Black Plague.
 In many ways, though, it was far deadlier than anything we’ve seen before or since.
-An estimated one third of the entire world’s population contracted it, and it killed at least 50 million people.
+An estimated one-third of the entire world’s population contracted it, killing at least 50 million people.
 The doctors of 1918 didn’t even know what it was, as they didn’t quite understand viruses and influenza pandemics back then.

 Despite being such a world-changing event, the Spanish flu is surprisingly underrepresented in popular world history.
 While we understand that other important things—like the Russian Revolution and World War I—were also going on around that time, they still don’t compare to what many historians have described as the “greatest medical holocaust in human history.”